 Leap and the Net Will Appear!

-I fell in love with my heritage house on sight and decided that I wanted to live within its old walls before I’d even been inside.
-It was built in 1855 by William McBride, Gore’s Landing’s first boat builder and coffin maker.
-(His photo is in the Peterborough Canoe Museum.)
+I fell in love with my heritage house on sight.
+I knew that I wanted to live within its old walls before I’d even been inside.
+It was built in 1855 by William McBride, Gore’s Landing’s first boat builder and coffin maker (his photo is in the Peterborough Canoe Museum).
 It’s a small and simple dwelling that retains most of its original character.

 My deep roots as an environmentalist have taken wing here.
-Although I don’t have the resources for things like solar or wind power, I’ve been able to implement many of the small things on a personal, local level.
-The septic system failed shortly after buying the property, so I installed a composting toilet and greywater system instead.
-Composting everything compostable is second nature, and I rarely buy new articles of clothing (there are a lot of second hand stores in this area that support various organizations).
-I planted native shrubs & trees by the Gore’s Landing dock to help restore a touch of natural shoreline.
-Living as sustainably as circumstances allow has many rewards — the feeling of making a positive impact instead of dwelling on the negatives is one of the most rewarding.
+Although I don’t have the resources for things like solar or wind power, I’ve been able to implement many smaller things.
+The septic system failed shortly after buying the property, so I installed a composting toilet and greywater system.
+Composting everything compostable is second nature.
+I rarely buy new articles of clothing (there are a lot of thrift stores in this area that support various organizations).
+In 2004, I planted native shrubs & trees by the Gore’s Landing dock to help restore a touch of natural shoreline.
+They’ve thrived!
+Living as sustainably as possible has many rewards — the feeling of making a positive impact, no matter how small, is one of the most rewarding.

-If you have a story about your take on living sustainably in your part of the world, I’d love to hear it and perhaps share with others on these pages.

-To me, living sustainably means respecting this marvellous world — all people, all plant life, all animals, all natural resources — to feel joy in what we’ve been given, and to continue to learn, to share and to consciously feel the joy.
+If you have a story about your take on living simply and sustainably in your part of the world, I’d love to hear it and perhaps share with others on these pages.
+Living simply and sustainably means respecting this marvellous world — all people, all plant life, all animals, all natural resources — to feel joy in what we’ve been given, and to continue to learn, to share and to consciously feel the joy.
 Thank-you for visiting Smallbones!

 jane [at] smallbones [dot] ca